IBM/DataStage/RemoteEngine/docker/README.md

     1. iam.cloud.ibm.com
     1. dataplatform.cloud.ibm.com and api.dataplatform.cloud.ibm.com - if using Dallas datacenter
     1. eu-de.dataplatform.cloud.ibm.com and api.dataplatform.cloud.ibm.com - if using the Frankfurt data center
+    1. au-syd.dai.cloud.ibm.com and api.au-syd.dai.cloud.ibm.com - if using the Sydney data center
+    1. ca-tor.dai.cloud.ibm.com and api.ca-tor.dai.cloud.ibm.com - if using the Toronto data center
     1. cloud-object-storage.appdomain.cloud (the url could have a prefixed region eg. <region>.s3.cloud-object-store.appdomain.cloud), so recommendation is to allow `*.cloud-object-storage.appdomain.cloud` to accomodate such variations.